 The hydraulic press videos were a huge turning point in my investigative pursuit.
 I quickly began to speculate that perhaps this vicarious satisfaction was nothing to do with the sensation of any real audiological or dermatological procedure at all.
 Maybe, I thought, it was more to do with physicalising the act of putting something into a tidy package and expunging it from ourselves.

 Maybe my conversation with my friend back in 2011 had been a red herring.
 Yes, the gentle rub of a cotton bud in the ear does tickle nicely.
 But what I was more invested in was the scoop of the wax, and seeing it gathered upon the tip of the bud afterwards.
 I have little to no interest in operating a hydraulic press.
 I don’t enjoy it at all when my girlfriend attempts to squeeze my spots.
 The gift of these online videos is the sense of ejaculation they give us without having to pay the price.
 We use a body other than our own to free ourselves of something unwanted.

-Dylan Marsh is a writer, poet and podcaster based in North London.
-He writes a poem every day on his Instagram page, poetrybitsdaily, and sometimes performs them live.
+Molly Martian is a writer, poet and podcaster based in North London.
+She writes a poem every day on her Instagram page, poetrybitsdaily, and sometimes performs them live.
 They’re generally concerned with eccentric spaces in everyday places.
-As a podcaster, he’s released more than 50 episodes of Galactic Yo-yo, on which he interviews fans of Doctor Who.
-In 2016, he released his first album of original pop music, Feelings Are Hard But Your Hair Looks Amazing.
+As a podcaster, she’s released more than 50 episodes of Galactic Yo-yo, on which she interviews fans of Doctor Who.
+In 2016, she released her first album of original pop music, Feelings Are Hard But Your Hair Looks Amazing.